jmacuga/Expences-Splitter/readme.md

 ![](img/second.png)

-You can __add people__ to your Trip and set the categories of payments they will be included in, for example, food, alcohol.
+You can __add people__ to your Trip and set the categories of payments they will be included in, for example, food and alcohol.

 ![](img/categories_set.png)